-(Dated: March 18, 2025)
+(Dated: April 22, 2025)

 Independent component analysis (ICA) is a method to extract a set of time-series data using "statistical independency" of each component.
-We propose applying ICA for extracting gravitational wave (GW) signals.
-Our idea is to extract a signal that is commonly included in multiple detectors and to find it by shifting the data-set around its arrival time.
-In this article, we show several tests using injected signals, and show that this method can be applied to events for signal-to-noise over 15.
-We then demonstrate the method to actual O1-O3 events, and the identification of the arrival time can be estimated more precisely than that was previously reported.
-This approach does not require templates of waveform, therefore it can be applied for testing general relativity, and also for finding unknown GW.
+We apply ICA for extracting gravitational wave (GW) signals directly from detectors' data.
+Our idea is to extract a coherent signal that is included in multiple detectors and to find it by shifting the data-set around its arrival time.
+In this article, we report several tests using injected signals, and show that this method works for inspiral-wave events of which signal-to-noise are over 15.
+We then apply the method to actual LIGO-Virgo-KAGRA O1-O3 events, and show that the identification of the arrival time can be estimated more precisely than that was reported previously.
+This approach does not require templates of waveform, therefore it is attractive for testing theories of gravity, and also for finding unknown GW.